matrix-org/matrix-spec-proposals/proposals/3755-pronouns.md

 ## Proposal

-Rather than creating new precedents like [msc1769](https://github.com/matrix-org/matrix-spec-proposals/pull/1769) and waiting indefintley for them, this solution relies on extending the m.room.member state event with a new optional field: `m.pronouns.english`.
+Rather than creating new precedents like [MSC1769](https://github.com/matrix-org/matrix-spec-proposals/pull/1769) and waiting indefintley for them, this solution relies on extending the m.room.member state event with a new optional field:
+`m.pronouns.en`.
+The name of this field uses a [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code to classify a set of pronouns for the english language.

-`m.pronouns.english` is a list of pronouns in order of user preference.
+`m.pronouns.en` is a list of pronouns in order of user preference.

 The pronouns each have the required fields `subject`
 & `object`
 as well as the optional fields `possessive`, `possessive-determiner`,
-`reflexive` and `singular`
+`reflexive` and `singular`.
+These are directly inspired from the site https://pronoun.is, which gives examples for how to use a set of pronouns.
+This set of pronouns only works with the english language and cannot be used to specify pronouns for other languages or blindly copied to do so.

-The following gives an exmample for the pronouns `They/Them`:
+The following gives an example for the pronouns `They/Them`:

 ```
 {
-  "m.pronouns.english":[
+  "m.pronouns.en":[
     {
       "subject":"they",
       "object":"them",